SashoStoichkovArchive/Online-CV/README.md

 - [x] Host the site itself on free services like github sites for easy preview
 - [ ] Must style at least 5 different layouts for the site - currently having 4
 - [x] Must have a page that showcases styles for standard HTML elements
+- [ ] Must have two or more levels deep drop down menu in the header
 - [x] Must be responsive (no horizontal scrolls on any viewport)
 - [x] Must get no errors or warnings from the HTML5 Validator
 - [x] Must have realistic content.
 Your site has to be useful in some way, no lorem ipsum.